mendersoftware/mender/Documentation/update-modules-v3-file-api.md

   execute at all

-`Cleanup` executes unconditionally at the end of all the other states, regardless of all outcomes.
-It is the only additional state that executes if `Download` fails.
+`Cleanup` executes unconditionally at the end of all the other states, regardless of all outcomes. `Cleanup` can be used to cleanup various temporary files that might have been used during an update, but should not be used to make any system changes.
+For example, cleaning up an update that has failed, returning it to the previous state, should rather be done in the `ArtifactRollback` state. `Cleanup` is the only additional state that executes if `Download` fails.

 File API